Vanity (clothing)

-Vanity, also known as Vanity Shops, was an American specialty chain of fashion retailers that sold apparel and accessories targeted to fashion-conscious young females, online and in stores.
+Vanity, also known as Vanity Shops, was an American specialty chain of fashion retailers that sold apparel and accessories targeted to fashion-conscious young women, online and in stores.
 The company was headquartered in Fargo, North Dakota.
-The fashion retailer's clothing items ranged in size from zero to 17 with pants inseam lengths of up to 37 in.
+The fashion retailer's clothing items ranged in size from zero to 17, with pants inseam lengths of up to 37 in.
 Vanity filed for bankruptcy and closed its stores in 2017.

 History

 Emery and Ann Jahnke purchased the Vanity name in 1957 from a dress shop where Ann worked in Dickinson, North Dakota.
 Vanity was incorporated in 1966, opening a 900 sqft store in Dickinson.
 In 1969, the first Vanity junior fashion store opened in Fargo, North Dakota.

 In 1960, the store moved to a 2000 sqft location and opened a children's clothing store in the original location.
 In 1964, the Jahnkes opened a 3000 sqft store in Grand Forks, North Dakota, with one-third of the floor space dedicated to junior women's merchandise.
 This store proved to be so successful that the Jahnkes sold their Dickinson locations and opened Vanity 2 in Grand Forks with 4000 sqft of space.
 It was the only junior women's store in the state at the time.

 In 1971, Vanity 3 opened in downtown Fargo.
 The store was part of a Concept208, which consisted of a music store, shoe store, candle and poster store, young men's store, hot dog stand and Vanity.

 Eight new locations were established in 1972, including Vanity 4 in Bismarck, Vanity 5 in West Acres Mall of Fargo, and six stores in Colorado, marking the first time the company had expanded beyond the borders of North Dakota.
 Vanity headquarters moved to Fargo in 1974.

 By 2013, the Vanity chain had grown to 170 stores in 26 states; the corporate headquarters and distribution center remain in Fargo, North Dakota, along with the company's website.

 In early 2017, Vanity announced that it had filed for bankruptcy and was closing its 140 outlets in 27 states.